 He has served in several capacities with the Dept. beginning as an Air Quality Inspector.
 He has served in management capacities in the Air Quality program, Joe was responsible for management of all the Waste and Air programs and is now responsible for the Assistance Division.
 Joe has been active in several national organizations associated with emerging environmental issues, many of which have significant energy implications.

-Director, Nebraska Department of Environmental Quality
+Director, Nebraska Department of Environment and energy

 On August 1, 2018 Governor Pete Ricketts announced Jim as the Interim Director of the Nebraska Energy Office along with his continued leadership responsibilities as Director of the Nebraska Department of Environmental Quality.